juice500ml/juice500ml.github.io/_posts/2022-12-25-What-is-a-Manifold.markdown

 -  which makes the space metrizable.
 	-  Metrizable = We can invent a metric $d$ that measure the space
 	-  $d: X \times X \to \mathbb{R}^{+}$ (Sometimes it's $\mathbb{R}$ such as the Riemannian metric)
-	-  Hausdorff (to istinguish points in a very aggressive way), Second-countable & Compact (to control the space to make it useful)
+	-  Hausdorff (to distinguish points in a very aggressive way), Second-countable & Compact (to control the space to make it useful)
 - If it's locally Euclidean, we call the space **Topological Manifold**.

 ### Motivation for the Locally Euclidean